After 12 years of little darlings and plenty of missteps, here are a few lessons learned:

 Sra.
 Chase: Stick around after class, I want to chat with you.
 Little Stinker: Why am I in trouble?
 Why am I always in trouble?
 Sra.
 Chase: You’re not in trouble.
 I wanted to talk to you before you get into trouble.

 5. In real estate they say location, location, location are the 3 most important things.
 In the classroom I say relationships, relationships, relationships are the most important.
 I have a secret goal to make everyone one of my little darlings think they’re my favorite student.
 It’s a pretty effective strategy…until I get overwhelmed by letter of recommendation requests for scholarships and college applications.
 Totally worth it.
-I read a quote (I think in Teaching with Love in Logic, incredible read!) that went something like this: If a kid likes himself, he will work regardless of if he likes his teacher.
+I read a quote (I think in Teaching with Love & Logic, incredible read, one that I go back to every year!) that went something like this: If a kid likes himself, he will work regardless of if he likes his teacher.
 If a kid doesn’t like himself, he will work only if he likes his teacher”.
 I want my little darlings to like me…it makes my job so much easier.
 And they like me because I like them.
 Get to know your precious little ones in your care.

 4. Sometimes manipulation works….
 When I have a class that is kind of lame, I’ll casually mention “you are my funniest class”.
 Sometimes when I get a class that that sucks at singing, I tell them “You guys are my best singers”.
 Every once in a while I get a class that is an uphill battle…and I tell them “You are my favorite class”.
 It’s some sort of a freaky reverse psychology trick but it works!
 They work harder at being funny or singing or not being such trolls.
 I can’t explain it…it works like magic.
 Every class wants to be the best/funniest/most creative/ kindest.
 Create yourself a self-fulfilling prophecy.